pbhaskaran/Negotiation-Agent/README.md

 - Copy and rename the template agent's directory, files and classname.
 - Read through the code to familiarise yourself with its workings.
 The agent already works but is not very good.
 - Develop your agent in the copied directory.
 Make sure that all the files that you use are in the directory.
 - Test your agent through `run.py`, results will be returned as dictionaries and saved as json-file.
+A plot of the negotiation trace will also be saved.

 ## More information
 [More documentation can be found here](https://tracinsy.ewi.tudelft.nl/pubtrac/GeniusWebPython/wiki/WikiStart).
 Part of this documentation was written for the Java version of GeniusWeb, but classes en functionality is left identical as much as possible.